4umi Samuel Taylor Coleridge / Rime of the Ancient Mariner

 Influence

 The symbolism of the albatross as a bringer of bad tidings is one example of the ways in which the Mariner has enriched our collective conscience.
-Also the pictures drawn in 1875 by Gustave Doré from the Mariner's words are known and loved the world over.
-Other well known illustrations come from J. Noel Paton, published in 1863, Mervyn Peake, 1943, and Edward A. Wilson, 1945.
-The musical version by hard rock band Iron Maiden is one of the more ambitious rerenderings.
+Also the pictures drawn from the Mariner's words by Gustave Doré in 1875 are recognized and loved the world over.
+Other well known illustrations come from J. Noel Paton, first published in 1863, Mervyn Peake, 1943, and Edward A. Wilson, 1945.
+Another memorable rendition is the musical hard rock version by Iron Maiden in 1994.

-A statue of the Ancient Mariner by Scottish sculptor Alan Herriot on the waterfront in Watchet, Somerset, UK, unveiled 2003.
+A statue of the Ancient Mariner by Scottish sculptor Alan Herriot was unveiled in 2003 on the waterfront in Watchet, Somerset, UK.
 Coleridge lived in the nearby village of Nether Stowey, about 10 miles from this location, when on a visit to Watchet in 1797 it is believed he was inspired to compose The Rime.

 - --oOo-- -